open-phytoliths/FAIR-phytoliths/README.md

 # FAIRer phytoliths

-This is what we do explained using only the 1000 most common words (produced with [UP-GOER5](splasho.com/upgoer5) text editor):
+**_"We want to learn new ideas and new ways to share our work and then explain these ideas to the group of people working with old cells from green stuff"_**

-*"We want to learn new ideas and new ways to sahre our work and then explain these ideas to the group of people working with old cells from green stuff"*
+This is what we do explained using only the 1000 most common words (produced with [UP-GOER5](splasho.com/upgoer5) text editor) :seedling:

 ## Welcome!